-Instead of Lab-Aids assigning licenses to individual teachers and students, this process relies on a School and/or District Admin that can roster students and teachers and distribute licenses to teachers.
+Instead of Lab-Aids assigning licenses to individual teachers, students, and other staff, this process relies on a School and/or District Admin that can roster students and teachers and distribute licenses to teachers.
 In addition, the Admin can create “Classes” within your online portal that associate teachers and students accordingly.

 Most schools should already have a designated person to handle such demands as rostering and distributing online licenses.
 Often, this is a curriculum specialist or IT person in a school/district.
 If this role does not already exist, a person needs to be selected who will handle these responsibilities.
 The Admin should have access to your school's (or district's) class rosters via your Student Information System (SIS).
 They should know which teachers and students need access to which content and how many licenses will need to be distributed to each school and/or class.